yang-guangliang/yang-guangliang.github.io/index.md

 ### Intro

 I am an Assistant Professor in the School of Computer Science at Fudan University.
 My research focuses on computer system security and AI security.
-Our team is passionate about devising novel security verification and mitigation approaches for practical and real-world utilization, and bridging the gap between cutting-edge security research and effective and reliable security systems.
+We are dedicated to delivering a novel, reliable, and effective security analysis and defense approach and addressing the evolving challenges in the digital world.

-<span style="color:blue">*We are looking for students interested in computer security.
+<span style="color:blue">*We are always looking for students interested in computer security.
 Please feel free to contact me!*</span>

 <em> Office: Room D6013, NO.2 Interdisciplinary Building, Fudan JiangWan, Shanghai</em>
 <em> Email: yanggl at fudan.edu.cn</em>